LordRoop/P4-Ducks/README.md

 # Log
 * 1/15/20: We were able to add our diliverables that was able to corrospond to our scrum board.[Scrum Board](https://github.com/LordRoop/P4-Ducks/projects/1)One main ticket ideas were to have a much more ellegant UI, which is deliverbale 3.
 Another main ticket idea was to have an evaluation page where people can rate the teachers, dilverable 2.
 Finally, the last diliverable was to make sure make a login page, where it promotes the user to put username and password and we also created a sign up page as well!

 # Deliverable 1(Front End): Login in page and username and password
 *Link it here
 *was done by @Navodit
-*The UI of the username and password was made and a registration page was also made.
+* The UI of the username and password was made and a registration page was also made.
 * The code incorporated CSS and the UI is well established.
+* The sign in button leads to the homepage and the "create a new account" leads to the regisration page.
+* The buttons also have a fuction in the registartion page.
+Sign up button leading to the home page and "I have an account" button leading to the login page.
+* Futrue goal is to be able to store accounts and have real login identifications.

 # Deliverable 2(Front End): Evaluation page
 *Link to it_
 @Was done by @Ak
 * created a UI that allows the person to evealuate the teacher
 * Had a drop down menu to score them from 1 to 5
 * Icorporated CSS to make it look better
+* Future goal is to incorperate it with the teacher pages

-# Deliverable 3(Frong End):Getting CSS and perfecting the UI and making it presentable
+# Deliverable 3(Front End):Getting CSS and perfecting the UI and making it presentable
 *link to it here
-* Was done by @navodit and @Ak
+* Was done by @Navodit and @Ak
 *they were able to make the pages look better, make it have stars,added new routes,they were able to change the first page that was present, added pictures which corrspned to teachers, made the coard UI.
 *All in all, they basically made the UI look a lot better, All the portforwarding and getting it all up and running had been done by @Joop